cloudevents/sdk-java/core/README.md

 To use them, you just need to add them as dependencies to your project and the SDK, through the `ServiceLoader` mechanism, will load them into the classpath.
-For example, to use the [JSON event format](https://github.com/cloudevents/spec/blob/v1.0/json-format.md) with Jackson, add as dependency `cloudevents-json-jackson` and then:
+For example, to use the [JSON event format](https://github.com/cloudevents/spec/blob/v1.0/json-format.md) with Jackson, add `cloudevents-json-jackson` as a dependency and then:

 ```java
 import io.cloudevents.core.format.EventFormatProvider;